 If you were hoping to escape the culinary temptations of the Strip, you’re probably out of luck.
 Santa Fe Station boasts delicious restaurants.
 Serving top-notch cuts of meat, The Charcoal Room is one of the city's steakhouses.
 Cabo Mexican Restaurant offers authentic Mexican cuisine, while the 24-hour Grand Café prepares breakfast, lunch, dinner and all snacks imaginable in between.
 There's also a buffet with numerous live-action cooking stations.
 And you can always enjoy char-grilled wieners, fresh cut fries, milkshakes and bottomless puns at The Wiener's Circle.

 There are plenty of ways to entertain yourself at Santa Fe Station — and not just the kind that involve staying in your room watching TV.
 In addition to an outdoor swimming pool with a hot tub, you can see a movie at the 16-screen multiplex, pretend you know how to do that spin move the pros do on one of the 60 lanes in the state-of-the-art bowling center or catch a show in the 510-seat Chrome Showroom.

-If you’re a cowboy, cowgirl, cowperson or you just really want to pretend you’re any of those things for a night, kick up your heels at Revolver Saloon and Dance Hall.
-If line dancing and whiskey shots aren’t your style, sit back and relax in a plush booth at the 4949 Lounge and try not to throw too much shade at the country kids.
-And if you’re not allowed into either of those places because you’re a child, you can still participate in activities of all kinds in the professionally supervised Kids Quest facility.
+Sit back and relax in a plush booth at the 4949 Lounge and if you’re not allowed in because you’re a child, you can still participate in activities of all kinds in the professionally supervised Kids Quest facility.

 A resort to escape from everyday life (for an affordable price), Santa Fe Station also allows you to experience Vegas' gaming scene and be close to recreational opportunities at the same time.